 Even though all the cards run at about the same speed when shooting RAW images, the camera will notice if you do not have a U3 SDXC card and not allow you to shoot 4k 100M video.

-This is weird to me because I've tested it with cards of the same speed.
-And when I format a U3 card, then shoot video and immediately replace it with a U1 card without formatting, the camera will let me shoot video on the U1 card.
-But when I freshly format a U1 card I get this message -
+This is weird to me because I’ve tested it with cards of the same speed.
+When I format a U3 card, then shoot the video and immediately replace it with a U1 card without formatting, the camera will let me shoot the video on the U1 card.
+But when I freshly format a U1 card I get this message –

 “Cannot record this recording setting, Either switch to a UHS-I U3 compatible memory card or change the file format.”